 Crochet flowers in a crochet flowerpot?
 What a treat!
 You can make this cute flower pot with the Amigurumi crochet method, pop in the crochet flowers, and surprise someone special with this lasting reminder of your thoughtful gesture.
 This would also look great perched on a window sill or your bookshelf.
-Patterns from Sewrella
+Flower crochet patterns from Sewrella

 15. Tiny Crochet Flower Patterns

 I must say our crafting community has exceeded all expectations by creating the most elegant and timeless tiny peonies.
 What cuties!
 Would you have the heart to make these for a giveaway?
 I doubt I’d have the heart to share these with anyone else.
 Put everything on hold and follow the link to create some for yourself.
-Patterns from Picot Pals
+Small crochet flower patterns from Picot Pals

 16. Origami Rose Crochet Pattern

 Do your loved ones suffer from plant and pollen allergies?
 Here are the perfect origami roses for next Valentine’s Day.
 Even if you’re new to the art of crochet, you can try this project.
 You’ll be making the petals with the double crochet technique and then rolling them up.
-Patterns from Naztazia
+Crochet Rose patterns from Naztazia

 16. Cherry Blossoms Crochet Patterns

 The cherry blossom is a sight you can’t get enough of.
 Sadly their blooms don’t last long, so for those of us wanting to capture their beauty, we can crochet some cherry blossoms with this amazing pattern.
 Add them to some branches for a more realistic look.
-Patterns from Golden Lucy Crafts
+Crochet flower patterns from Golden Lucy Crafts

 18. Free Crochet Patterns for Flowers